NYPL/catalog_of_copyright_entries_project/guide.md

 	  © Oct.
 9, 1945; A 190420.
     </copyrightEntry>

 Note that, in the first example, the name in `© J. Donald Adams` is not an `author` (see `claimant` below).

-In the last example, the asterisk after each of the authors' names indicates that they are the copyright claimants.
+In the second example, the asterisk after each of the authors' names indicates that they are the copyright claimants.
 We record this by adding the attribute,`claimant="yes"`.
 The asterix does not need to be included in any element.

+The last example show a common case of new matter claimed, with a `regDate` for the new matter and a claimant (often just indicated as "publisher" or "author").

 ### `title`